cihai/unihan-etl/README.rst

   Korean) datasets
 * core component and dependency of `cihai`_, a CJK library
 * `data package`_ support
+* expansion of multi-value delimited fields in YAML, JSON and python dictionaries
 * supports python 2.7, >= 3.5 and pypy

 If you encounter a problem or have a question, please `create an